Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 Wherever you are in your writing career, you’re bound to find a tempting option or two on this list of writing fellowships that could help you pursue your next project.

-1. Steinbeck Fellow Program at San José State University
+1. Steinbeck Fellow Program of San José State University

 If you’re up for a year in San José and need funding to focus on your work of fiction, creative nonfiction, drama or biography, this is a fantastic opportunity.

-Named in honor of John Steinbeck, this $15,000 fellowship allows writers to spend a year working on their manuscript while benefiting from the faculty and graduate-student community at SJSU.
+Named the Steinbeck Fellow Program in honor of John Steinbeck, this $15,000 fellowship allows writers to spend a year working on their manuscript while benefiting from the faculty and graduate-student community at SJSU.

 The fellowship is designed for writers who have had “some success, but have not published extensively.”
 It requires a one- to three-page proposal, including a timeline, three letters of recommendation, a resume and a writing sample under 25 pages.